 While you will not necessarily notice the device after the surgery has healed, you will have to change some of your activities.
 From informing airport security to not placing your cell phone in your breast pocket, there are many things that you will have to adjust to.

-You will also need to be selective with your final expense life insurance company because not every carrier will accept a person with a pacemaker.
+You will also need to be selective with your final expense life insurance because not every policy will accept a pacemaker.

 Final Expense Insurance With A Pacemaker